| Tara Langdale

 Women can have a number of gynecological (or psychological) issues that lead to fear of penetration, painful or difficult intercourse (dyspareunia), or all of the above.
 If she a little tight down there, you may be able to put her mind and body at ease with the right techniques and therapy.
 Some females with more serious issues might need a lot more patience and effort from you, but these will surely be appreciated and in time, rewarded.

 So, how do you go about "loosening a girl" or relaxing her pelvic floor muscles without causing her pain?
 Read on for some sexual relationship advice…

 The first step to loosening a girl without hurting her

 The first and most important thing you can do is to determine why she is tight down there.
 She might be open to discussing it, but probably not in the moment.
 If you haven’t had the opportunity to talk about it (or it’s been too difficult) beforehand, try to understand what’s going on in the moment.
 For example, is her vagina tight because she isn’t lubricated enough?
 If so, she might be anxious, or simply not ready for penetration yet.

 There other common conditions like vulvodynia, another vaginal pain condition she has little to no control over.
 It can hurt even to touch her lightly, so great care must be taken during sexual activity.
-In the case of either of these conditions it is often a persistent problem that takes time and therapy to overcome.
-Please be aware that in the case of vaginismus or vulvodynia, you can’t just keep trying and expect her to get used to the idea.
+In the case of either of these conditions it is often a persistent problem that takes time and pelvic floor therapy to overcome.
+Please be aware that in the case of vaginismus or vulvodynia, you can’t just keep trying and expect her to get used to the idea, these are painful conditons.
 Try not to take it personally, and don’t blame her either… it’s one of those things that generally requires professional help.